 - Activate preloading — Checked

-- Prefetch DNS requests — In this box, you can prefetch external sites’ resources like fonts, stylesheets etc. I use typekit fonts on this sites, so I’ll enter
+- Prefetch DNS requests — In this box, you can prefetch external sites’ resources like fonts, stylesheets etc. I use Typekit fonts on this site, so I’ll enter

 //use.typekit.netas a value in the box.

-- Preload fonts — Enter any woff/otf/ttf fonts that your theme loads to improve performance.
-These fonts can be icon-fonts like fontawesome, custom theme fonts etc.
+- Preload fonts — Enter any woff/wof2/otf/ttf fonts that your theme loads to improve performance.
+These fonts can be icon-fonts like font awesome, custom theme fonts etc.